tothfazekasbalazs/tothfazekasbalazs/README.md

 <h1 align="center">Hi 👋, I'm Balázs</h1>
-<h3 align="center">A passionate frontend developer from Hungary.
+<h3 align="center">I'am 15 year old programmer, a passionate frontend developer from Hungary.
 My goal is to make others like programming</h3>

 <h3>Languages and other: </h3>